-Co-Trimoxazole tablets are indicated in children (>12 to <18 years old) and adults (>18 years old) for the treatment of the following infections when owing to sensitive organisms.
+Co-trimoxazole tablets are indicated for the treatment of the following infections when owing to sensitive organisms

-- Treatment and prevention of Pneumocystis jirovecii pneumonitis or "PJP". - Treatment and prophylaxis of toxoplasmosis. - Treatment of nocardiosis.
+- Treatment and prevention of Pneumocystis jiroveci pneumonitis.

+- Treatment and prophylaxis of toxoplasmosis

+- Treatment of nocardiosis.

-The following infections may be treated with Co-Trimoxazole where there is bacterial evidence of sensitivity to Co-Trimoxazole and good reason to prefer the combination of antibiotics in Co-Trimoxazole to a single antibiotic:
+The following infections may be treated with co-trimoxazole where there is bacterial evidence of sensitivity to co-trimoxazole and good reason to prefer the combination of antibiotics in co-trimoxazole to a single antibiotic:

-- Acute uncomplicated urinary tract infection.
+- Acute uncomplicated urinary tract infection

-- Acute otitis media.
+- Acute otitis media

-- Acute exacerbation of chronic bronchitis.
+- Acute exacerbation of chronic bronchitis